 There are a few things which can be done to deter fleas without pets.

-- Fleas hate natural anti-microbial solutions like tea tree oil, garlic sprays, diatomaceous earth powders and borax etc. You can use these ingredients to treat all of your household areas.
+- Fleas hate natural anti-microbial solutions like garlic sprays, diatomaceous earth powders and borax etc. You can use these ingredients to treat all of your household areas.

-- A few drops of tea tree oil can be added to bath soaps, body lotions and shampoos to be used by all family members.
+- A few drops of scented oils can be added to bath soaps, body lotions and shampoos to be used by all family members.
 Alternatively, you can use it in the form of sprays to treat bedding, closets, upholstery and carpets etc.

 - You can also use a mixture of baking soda and salt to treat the carpeted areas and wooden flooring.